Compare Leasing vs Buying a Copier Costs

 Most leasing companies also offer a $1 buyout option.
 For a few extra dollars per month, you have the option to purchase the equipment at the end of the lease term for just $1, rather than fair market value.

 - Lower upfront costs - Leases rarely require a downpayment, so you can acquire the latest technology without shelling out a lot of cash.
-This is especially useful for small business that don’t have a lot of cash flow.
+This is especially useful for small business that do not have a lot of cash flow.

 - Predictable monthly payments - Knowing exactly how much you’ll pay each month for the copier is helpful for budgeting purposes.